splunk/public-o11y-docs/sp-oncall/spoc-integrations/outlyer-integration-guide-victorops.rst

 Outlyer is a monitoring service for DevOps & Operations teams running Cloud, SaaS, Microservices and IoT deployments.
-Designed for today’s dynamic environments that need beyond cloud-scale monitoring, it makes monitoring effortless so you can concentrate on running a better service for your users.
+Designed for today's dynamic environments that need beyond cloud-scale monitoring, it makes monitoring effortless so you can concentrate on running a better service for your users.
 The following guide will walk you through this